amourany/ffbad-tournaments-slack-bot/README.md

 2. The FFBad API requires 2 header tokens: see [MyFFBad tokens](docs/MyFFBad-tokens.md) on how to retrieve both of them
 3. Create a new DynamoDB database with a table named `PublishedTournament`
 4. Create a new IAM User for the previously created database, with RW authorizations on it
-5. Set up a new AWS Lambda function and set it to run a Docker image.
+5. Set up a new AWS Lambda function and set it to run on a `Java 17` environment and `x86_64` architecture

-    The Docker public registry containing the image can be found here: public.ecr.aws/q7d1s4e7/ffbad_tournaments_slack_bot
+6. Upload the `.jar` file you want to run
+7. In the _Runtime settings_ section, set the _handler_ to `org.springframework.cloud.function.adapter.aws.FunctionInvoker::handleRequest`
-6. Provide the following environment variable to the Lambda function (from the configuration panel):
+8. Provide the following environment variable to the Lambda function (from the configuration panel):
     ```
    // DynamoDB
    AWS_DYNAMODB_ENDPOINT: dynamodb.XXX.amazonaws.com